TheNinth7/evcc-garmin/docs/README.md

     <td><img src="screenshots/widget_2site_main_2_300px.png"/></td>
     <td><img src="screenshots/widget_2site_forecast_300px.png"/></td>
   </tr><tr>
-    <td align="center" valign="top" width="33.33%">First site with arc indicating lower-level views.</td>
+    <td align="center" valign="top" width="33.33%">First site, with an arc indicating available lower-level views.</td>
-    <td align="center" valign="top" width="33.33%">Second sites without lower-level views.</td>
+    <td align="center" valign="top" width="33.33%">Second site without lower-level views.</td>
-    <td align="center" valign="top" width="33.33%">For the first site the arc indicates availability of the forecast view shown here.</td>
+    <td align="center" valign="top" width="33.33%">Forecast view for the first site.</td>
   </tr>
 </table>

 ## Devices with Widgets Only

-On devices without glances, widgets are directly organized in a carousel and initially the main view of your site is shown.
+On devices that do not support glances, widgets are arranged in a carousel, with a single initial view representing each widget.

 ### One Site (Widget Only)

-With one site configured, the main view will be shown as part of the widget carousel, and any available detail views will be shown as lower-level views, indicated by the arc.
+If a single site is configured, the main view of your site will appear in the widget carousel, with any available detail views accessible as lower-level views, indicated by an arc.

 <table>
   <tr>